 Accomplishments: Construction of a 2175 square foot community center to include a kitchen, two ADA compliant restrooms, large meeting room with a stage and all project incidentals.
 The center will be located in Fannie Robinson Park at the corner of South Dolan Street and MLK Jr. Blvd in Taylor TX.
 Environmental review is complete.
-Project is expected to me completed March-April 2021.
+Project is complete.
+This is the final time this project will be reported in a CAPER.